pehara/CSE13S-MILLER/asgn5/README.md

 ##decrypt.c:
 This file includes my implementation of my function for decrypt alongside with the main function.
-Within this function, the user is able to parse the commands:
+Within this function, the user is able to parse the commands: using ./decrypt -case
 -i: specifies the input file to encrypt (default: stdin).
 -o: specifies the output file to encrypt (default: stdout).
 -n: specifies the file containing the public key (default: rsa.pub).
 -v: enables verbose output.

 ##encrypt.c:
+This program contains the implementation of my function for encrypt alongside with the main function i have writtedn.
+With this the user can parse the following commands: using ./encrypt -case
 -h: displays program synopsis and usage.
 This file includes my implementation and main() function for the encrypt program.
 -i: specifies the input file to encrypt (default: stdin).